LearnOnDemandSystems/docs/lod/auto-register-lab-user-devices-and-stores-cookie-and-ip-address-in-database.md

 ---
-title: "Device Registration For Lab Access"
+title: "Device Registration for Lab Access"
 description: "Automatically registers lab user devices and stores a cookie in their browser upon the initial lab launch."
 isPublished: true
 ---

-# Device Registration For Lab Access
+# Device Registration for Lab Access

 This feature enhances the lab user experience by automating device registration and improving authentication convenience.
 With this update, lab users will now have the option to have their devices automatically registered when launching a lab for the first time, eliminating the need for repetitive 2-factor authentication.